 A large whole genome study of Native Americans was published in December 2018.
 The authors screened each of 6,589 Latin Americans derived from 5 countries for >500,000 DNA markers.
 They detected lots of African and Iberian (Portugal and Spain) admixture: Brazil (83%), Chile (46%), Colombia (60%), Mexico (37%) and Peru (30%).
 Within this admixture they detected small amounts of Middle Eastern ancestry: Brazil (1%), Chile (4%), Colombia (3%), Mexico (3%) and Peru (2%).

 To determine when the admixture arrived in the New World, the authors carried out chromosomal tract length analysis.
-They found that the Middle Eastern DNA had arrived at the same time as DNA from Portugal and Spain; about 10 generations ago.
+They found that the very small amount of Middle Eastern DNA in these groups had arrived at the same time as DNA from Portugal and Spain; about 10 generations ago.
 The Middle Eastern DNA is most likely to have been carried by Iberian Conversos.
 These are Jewish people who “converted” to Christianity in Spain and Portugal in the 14th and 15th century to avoid persecution or execution.
 This large Latin American study is effectively a high-resolution genomic investigation of the 1% of non-Asian DNA detected in Native Americans.
 As with all other genomic studies, it failed to detect any pre-Columbian Middle Eastern (or Hebrew) DNA in Native Americans.

 Study 1 – The Lemba

 The Lemba are a group of 80,000 South Africans who claim Jewish heritage, practice many Jewish rituals, and claimed to be descended from a small group of Middle Eastern men (perhaps as small as seven) who migrated to South East Africa 2,500 years ago and intermarried with the local women.
 Modern science backs their claim.